graphinity/Data-Science-Complete-Stack/README.md

 # Data-Science-Masters-Program-Notes
-This repository contains all learning and reference notes, sample codes and assignments for Data Science Master's program.
+This repository contains all learning and reference notes, sample codes, data sets and assignments for Data Science complete stack.
 It covers following broad areas:

 1. Statistics Essentials
 2. R Programming